-Once more without any conscious effort of will I set my face toward the old house by the ford, but as I turned round the corner which led to the remains of the village cross, I came upon a figure strangely contrasting with the joyous, beautiful people I had left behind in the church.
-It was a man who looked old, but whom I knew from habit, now half forgotten, was really not much more than fifty.
+Once more without any conscious effort of will I turned my face toward the old house by the ford, but as I turned round the corner which led to the remains of the village cross, I came upon a figure strangely contrasting with the joyous, beautiful people I had left behind in the church.
+It was a man who looked old, but whom I knew from habit, now half-forgotten, was not really much more than fifty.
 His face was rugged, and grimed rather than dirty; his eyes dull and bleared; his body bent, his calves thin and spindly, his feet dragging and limping.
 His clothing was a mixture of dirt and rags long over-familiar to me.
 As I passed him he touched his hat with some real good-will and courtesy, and much servility.

-Inexpressibly shocked, I hurried past him and hastened along the road that led to the river and the lower end of the village; but suddenly I saw as it were a black cloud rolling along to meet me, like a nightmare of my childish days; and for a while I was conscious of nothing else than being in the dark, and whether I was walking, or sitting, or lying down, I could not tell. \ \ \ \ \ \ I lay in my bed in my house at dingy Hammersmith thinking about it all; and trying to consider if I was overwhelmed with despair at finding I had been dreaming a dream; and strange to say, I found that I was not so despairing.
+Inexpressibly shocked, I hurried past him and hastened along the road that led to the river and the lower end of the village; but suddenly I saw as it were a black cloud rolling along to meet me, like a nightmare of my childish days; and for a while I was conscious of nothing else than being in the dark, and whether I was walking, or sitting, or lying down, I could not tell.

+I lay in my bed in my house at dingy Hemmersmith thinking about it all, and trying to consider if I was overwhelmed with despair at finding I had been dreaming a dream.

 Or indeed was it a dream?
 If so, why was I so conscious all along that I was really seeing all that new life from the outside, still wrapped up in the prejudices, the anxieties, the distrust of this time of doubt and struggle?

-All along, though those friends were so real to me, I had been feeling as if I had no business amongst them: as though the time would come when they would reject me, and say, as Ellen's last mournful look seemed to say, "No, it will not do; you cannot be of us; you belong so entirely to the unhappiness of the past that our happiness even would weary you.
-Go back again, now you have seen us, and your outward eyes have learned that in spite of all the infallible maxims of your day there is yet a time of rest in store for the world, when mastery has changed into fellowship-but not before.
-Go back again, then, and while you live you will see all round you people engaged in making others live lives which are not their own, while they themselves care nothing for their own real lives-men who hate life though they fear death.
-Go back and be the happier for having seen us, for having added a little hope to your struggle.
-Go on living while you may, striving, with whatsoever pain and labour needs must be, to build up little by little the new day of fellowship, and rest, and happiness."
-Yes, surely! and if others can see it as I have seen it, then it may be called a vision rather than a dream.
-THE END.
+All along, though those friends were so real to me, I had been feeling as if I had no business among them; as though the time would come when they would reject me, and say, as Ellen's last mournful look seemed to say: "No, it will not do; yon cannot be of us; you belong so entirely to the unhappiness of the past that our happiness even would weary you.
+Go back again, now you have seen us, and your outward eves have learned that in spite of all the infallible maxims of your day there is yet a time of rest in store for the world, when mastery has changed into fellowship. - but not before.
+Go back again, then, and while you live you will see all round you people engaged in making others live lives which are not their own. while they themselves care nothing for their own real lives, - men who hate life though they fear death.
+Go back, and be the happier for having seen us, for having added a little hope to your struggle.
+Go on living while you may, striving, with whatsoever pain and labor needs must be, to build up little by little the new day of fellowship, and rest, and happiness."

+Yes, surely ! and if_others can see it as I have seen it, then it may be called a vision rather than a dream.